-U.S. pushes Middle East economic plan in face of Palestinian disdain and doubts
+Refile: U.S. pushes Middle East economic plan in face of Palestinian disdain and doubts

 Even at a break between sessions in Bahrain, differences between the two sides of the Israeli-Arab divide could be seen.

 Israeli businessman Shlomi Fogel was in conversation with a UAE businesswoman.
-Asked for their views on Kushner’s approach of tackling economic issues first, Shlomi said: “If we wait for the politicians, it will take forever.
+Asked for their views on Kushner’s approach of tackling economic issues first, Fogel said: “If we wait for the politicians, it will take forever.
 We could do parts of this economic plan with the right support.”

 The Dubai-based businesswoman suggested, however, that the plan was too ambitious to be put into effect anytime soon.